Get

 The most common way to treat dehydration in children and adults is with Pedialyte.
 It’s an over-the-counter, drinkable electrolyte solution that replaces electrolytes and minerals lost by dehydration.
 In small quantities, unflavored Pedialyte is safe for most dogs, but it’s rarely the best way to rehydrate them.

 Instead of relying on Pedialyte and other human solutions for dehydration, you should strive to give your dog the healthiest treatment.
-This often involves encouraging them to drink fresh water or if necessary, taking a trip to the vet.
-So you can determine the route that you need to take for your dog, this guide explores the dangers of dehydration and the safety of Pedialyte for dogs.
+This often involves encouraging them to drink fresh water or, if necessary, taking a trip to the vet.
+This guide explores the dangers of dehydration and the safety of Pedialyte for dogs so that you can determine the route that you need to take for your pooch.

 What Is Pedialyte?